 Looking back at my 9-month trip around the world, I can honestly say that besides Italy (obviously), Kosovo cuisine was my favorite.
 What!
 Where even IS Kosovo?
 What is Kosovo like?
 Who talks about Kosovo?

-Kosovo has only been an independent country for eight years, and apparently it’s still very much a hidden gem.
+Kosovo has only been an independent country for eight years, and apparently, it’s still very much a hidden gem.
 It is nestled between Serbia, Montenegro, Albania, and Macedonia, in a place called “The Balkans.”
 No, not the Baltics, that’s way up north.
-We’re talking about Southeastern Europe, the area directly north of Greece, west of Turkey and the Black Sea.
+We’re talking about Southeastern Europe, the area directly north of Greece and west of Turkey and the Black Sea.

 Why Kosovo Cuisine is the Best

 Because of its geographical location, this entire region has seen a plethora of cultural influences over the years.
 The area that is present-day Kosovo used to be part of the Ottoman Empire, Italian-occupied Albania, Nazi Germany, Serbia, Montenegro, Yugoslavia, and Albania.
 One of the greatest results of this turbulent path is an incredible marriage of western and eastern cuisine.

 To me, it’s like the best parts of Turkish cuisine combined with a western influence.
 That makes it not too entirely foreign that my stomach can’t handle it, but instead, just enough unique flavor to start a party with my taste buds.

 Related: Tips for Traveling in the Balkans

 I’m convinced that a lot of the food we eat in the US is so processed that it has lost flavor (not to mention nutrition), or perhaps it’s just fake food (don’t get me started).
 In other countries, I find that because they don’t focus on mass importing and exporting foods, they use locally sourced, non-processed ingredients, which results in rich flavors in even the most basic of foods.